SCHOOLS FOR CLIMATE ACTION

 • Support H.Res 975 Support Youth Mental Health amid the Climate Crisis

-Support the Campaign for H.Res 975:
+Support the Campaign for H.Res.259:

-Youth are experiencing an unprecedented level of climate anxiety and the mental health impacts of recurrent climate-related disasters on youth are a threat to children's' health.
-Children need support to be resilient as they face increasing climate disasters and take on the issue of fighting for climate justice.
-This House Resolution, written by high school climate advocates, takes on this issue by educating Congress using the latest research on the mental health pandemic of youth climate anxiety, the disproportionate impact of climate mental health issues on BIPOC youth, and calls for funding for resources to support the mental health of young people affected by the climate crisis.
+Children need support to be resilient as they take on the issue of fighting for climate justice.
+This House Resolution, written by high school climate advocates, is the first piece of legislation detailing the latest research on youth climate anxiety, the disproportionate impact of climate mental health issues on BIPOC youth, and calls for funding for resources to support the mental health of young people affected by the climate crisis

 EcoAmerica 2021 Report on Climate and Mental Health